GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### People think that computer science is the art of geniuses but the actual reality is the opposite, just many people doing things that build on each other, like a wall of mini stones.
+> ### If you want more effective programmers, you will discover that they should not waste their time debugging, they should not introduce the bugs to start with.
 >
-> ~ *Donald Knuth*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts